Robo-Project/taxiservice/README.md

 Running it

 - first [simulates](https://github.com/Robo-Project/taxiservice/blob/master/pythonscripts/TaxiService.py) a taxi drive that is run through [Robot Framework](https://github.com/Robo-Project/taxiservice/blob/master/tasks/TaxiRobo.robot)
-- then logs related task metadata with [dbbot](https://github.com/robotframework/DbBot)
+- then logs related task metadata with [dbbot-sqlalchemy](https://github.com/pbylicki/DbBot-SQLAlchemy)
-- then uses [databasesaver.py](https://github.com/Robo-Project/taxiservice/blob/master/pythonscripts/DatabaseSaver.py) to create a new table called taxi_drives that has a foreign key to dbbot table test_runs ([dbbot tables](https://github.com/robotframework/DbBot/blob/master/doc/robot_database.md))
+- then uses [databasesaver.py](https://github.com/Robo-Project/taxiservice/blob/master/pythonscripts/DatabaseSaver.py) to create a new table called taxi_drives that has a foreign key to dbbot table test_runs ([dbbot-sqlalchemy tables](https://github.com/pbylicki/DbBot-SQLAlchemy/blob/master/doc/robot_database.md))

 DbBot proved not to be suitable for saving task related data.
 This is why we had to create our own dbsaver, that saves required data from the task.
-More about that [here](/documentation/dbbotreport.md)
+More about that [here](https://github.com/Robo-Project/rpa_dashboard/blob/master/documentation/dbbotreport.md)

 ### Schema: